synapticloop/panl/README.md

        for other languages this is not the most suitable - e.g. in French it might be '30 jours précédents' as in `<value><range_type><range_identifier>`.
-1. ~~Integrated typeahead~~
-   - **[Released in version 9-2.0.0]**
-   - ~~An example and implementation of type-ahead in the search results, this is not the suggester feature of the Solr server, rather a way to return documents with no facet information - just the documents.
-In effect this is the opposite of the 'empty' CaFUP - where documents are returned, just no facets, just relying on the Solr index.~~
-1. ~~Specific Solr field search query options (Medium priority)~~
-   - **[Released in version 9-2.0.0]**
-   - ~~Add in an LPSE code to be able to search on a specific field, fields, or all fields, rather than the default search field, or search for individual fields.~~
 1. Panl configuration editor (Low priority)
    - A GUI to edit (and validate) the Panl configuration files making it easier for a developer to get the configuration correct.